Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: Experiments

-We try to find the connection between two filters of different modalities: the semantic (text) filter $z$ calculated by the \textit{PromptReader} when reading the text prompt and the editing mask (sound filter) calculated by the \textit{SoundEditor} from the semantic filter.
-The attention scores of the last layer of \textit{PromptReader} LLaMA2 (frozen or LoRA finetuned) when reading text prompts, and the editing mask of the \textit{SoundEditor} Sepformer compared to the ground truth one are plotted in Figure \ref{fig:features}.
-Readers can refer to Figure \ref{fig:spec1} for the edited spectrograms produced by these filters.
+To better understand the behavior of LCR(-T), we visualized the semantic filter $z$ calculated by the \textit{PromptReader} when reading the text prompt and the remixing mask (acoustic filter) $h_m$ calculated by the \textit{SoundRemixer} from $z$.
+The attention scores of the last layer of \textit{PromptReader} LLaMA2 (frozen or LoRA finetuned) when reading text prompts, and the remixing mask of the \textit{SoundRemixer} compared to the ground truth one are plotted in Figure \ref{fig:features}.
+Readers can refer to Figure \ref{fig:spec1} for the remixed spectrograms produced by these filters.

-Visualization of the attention scores reveals that \textit{acoustic keywords} are highlighted in each editing instruction.
-These keywords include ``background sounds", ``people talking", ``helicopter", ``man", ``turkey", and ``elev(ated) tone".
-We also observe that the LoRA-finetuned \textit{PromptReader} tends to pay more attention to these keywords than a non-finetuned (frozen) one.
-Greater attention suggests that the semantic filter (text embedding) generated by a finetuned \textit{PromptReader} is more effective in capturing the critical information \textit{what to edit} in the text prompts.
-This, in turn, aids the downstream \textit{SoundEditor} in making accurate edits.
-This finding provides an insight into our experimental result that a finetuned \textit{PromptReader} outperforms a frozen one by more than 4.5 dB as shown in Table \ref{tab:all}.
+Attention visualization reveals that \textit{acoustic keywords} are highlighted in each text prompt.
+These keywords include ``background sounds", ``helicopter", ``man", ``turkey", ``volume", etc. We also observe that the LoRA-finetuned \textit{PromptReader} pays more attention to these keywords than a non-finetuned (frozen) one.
+Greater attention suggests that the semantic filter generated by a finetuned \textit{PromptReader} better encodes the sound objects mentioned in the text prompt, guiding the downstream \textit{SoundRemixer} to estimate a more accurate remixing mask, which we also annotate the amplification or suppression patterns of low-frequency man's voice and high-frequency helicopter's noise.
+This finding provides an insight into our experimental result that a finetuned \textit{PromptReader} outperforms a frozen one by more than 4.5 dB in Table \ref{tab:all}.